-The processor installed in your notebook may use $Intel^{\textcircled{\$}}$ SpeedStepTM technology to conserve battery power.
+The processor installed in your notebook may use $Intel^{\textcircled{W}}$ SpeedStepTM technology to conserve battery power.
 A SpeedStep-equipped processor can change its operating speed according to the power source.
 Your notebook's default settings operate the processor at full speed while connected to AC power and at reduced speed (which uses less power) while using battery power.
+If you are using Windows XP, the Intel SpeedStep settings are automatically controlled by Windows.
+If you are using Windows Me, Windows 2000, or Windows 98, you can change the SpeedStep settings.

-To change SpeedStep settings in Windows 2000 and Windows 98:
+To change SpeedStep settings in Windows Me, Windows 2000, and Windows 98:

 - 1 Click Start, then select Settings, then Control Panel.
-The Control Panel window opens. - 2 Double-click the Power Options or Power Management icon.
+The Control Panel window opens.
+If you do not see the Power Options or Power Management icon, click view all Control Panel options. - 2 Double-click the Power Options or Power Management icon.
 The Power Options Properties dialog box opens.